 My research involves using data science to improve the services provided to people experiencing homelessness, mental health disorders and addiction.
 This ranges from developing algorithms to help spot folks who need help to creating data tools for staff working in agencies and clinics offering help.

-Data science and machine learning can be used in a variety of ways and it is important to emphasize that we are not developing algorithms that automate support and/or treatment decisions.
+Data science can be used in a variety of ways and it is important to emphasize that we are not developing algorithms that automate support and/or treatment decisions.
 Instead, our goal is to develop tools that provide information to support the human staff doing front line work with individuals who need help.

 Language matters and it’s important to use terms that do not further disadvantage the people we’re trying to help.
 In particular, the use of the term “vulnerable people” can suggest that vulnerability is a property of that group rather than a set of external circumstances they are experiencing, many beyond their control.
 An excellent discussion of this issue that can be found here.